-1 Cash salary and fees includes movements in the annual leave provision relating to the Managing Director and other executive key management personnel.

-2 Excludes, where relevant, any part of the awarded bonus amount that was paid as a superannuation contribution.
-Refer page 22 for further information on bonuses awarded.

-3 Non-monetary benefits comprise salary sacrificed components of remuneration packages including motor vehicles and related fringe benefits tax and allowances.
-4 Ms Lacaze's fees were paid to a related party, Morgan Consulting Pty Ltd. Ms Lacaze resigned on 20 February 2018.

-5 Ms Payn resigned on 20 February 2018.

-6 Mr. Peck was appointed on 14 December 2017.

-7 Mr. Pearce was appointed on 20 February 2018.
+- 1. Cash salary and fees includes movements in the annual leave provision relating to the Managing Director and other executive key management personnel. - 2.
+Excludes, where relevant, any part of the awarded bonus amount that was paid as a superannuation contribution.
+Refer to pages 43 to 44 for further information on bonuses awarded. - 3.
+Non-monetary benefits comprise salary sacrificed components of remuneration packages including motor vehicles and related fringe benefits tax and allowances. - 4.
+Ms Lacaze's fees were paid to a related party, Morgan Consulting Pty Ltd. Ms Lacaze resigned on 20 February 2018. - 5.
+Ms Payn resigned on 20 February 2018. - 6.
+Mr. Peck was appointed on 14 December 2017. - 7.
+Mr. Pearce was appointed on 20 February 2018.

-McPherson's Limited and Controlled Entities Directors' Report (continued)